2020 MBMA Annual Report Now Available for Building Design and Construction Professionals

 - Publication of several new case studies, including Commercial Communities and Warehouses & Storage, and new videos such as “Build Forward” and the upcoming “How It’s Built”

 - Fire protection and insurance work to ensure safe, code-compliant and insurable metal buildings, including studying the impact of hail on metal roofing

 - Promoting safety in the workplace and meeting the unexpected challenges of the pandemic through online meetings, documenting best practices and advice from outside experts, including MBMA’s legal counsel

 - Industry-leading research and technical initiatives such as work on the AISC Design Guide 25: “Frame Design Using Web-Tapered Members” and research on minimum design loads that provides valuable input into the upcoming ASCE 7 standard.

-MBMA’s membership includes 45 Building Systems members and 64 Associate members.
+MBMA’s membership includes 45 Building Systems Members and 64 Associates.
 Member companies account for over 28,000 building projects each year, comprising a substantial share of the total low-rise construction market in the United States.